zsakowitz/ithkuil/README.md

 As of May 29, 2023, `@zsnout/ithkuil` can generate these types of words:

 - Formatives
-- Affixual root formatives
+- Specialized Cs-root formatives
-- Personal-reference root formatives
+- Specialized personal-reference formatives
 - Referentials
 - Affixual adjuncts
 - Bias adjuncts